-Before we talk about treatment (including the appropriateness of Tylenol for dogs), let’s take a step back and cover the basics: types of pain, signs of pain, and why your veterinarian is an essential canine pain partner.
+Before we talk about treatment (including the appropriateness of Tylenol for dogs), let’s take a step back and cover the basics: types of pain, signs of pain, and why your veterinarian is an essential partner for pain relief for dogs.

 Types of pain in dogs

 Animals suffer from pain just like people do.
 Like us, dogs can experience different kinds of pain and at different levels of intensity.
 The pains associated with an ear infection are different to those from an arthritis flare-up (to name a few).

 Broadly speaking, pain falls under two categories: acute pain and chronic pain.

 Acute pain is sudden and often unexpected.
 For example, you and your dog might be enjoying a routine game of fetch in the backyard when they tweak their knee chasing after their favourite ball.
 Chronic pain, on the other hand, often presents slowly and more subtly than acute pain.
 This type of pain is often misattributed as “normal” signs of getting older or slowing down.
 Mixups like these can compromise pain relief for dogs because the assumption is that there’s nothing that can be done to help.

 It’s important that pet parents know the signs of a dog in pain so the appropriate steps can be taken to provide pain relief.